mravanini/mammography-workshop/workflow/README.md

 Before we can create our workflow, we need to create the Lambda function responsible for generating the metadata files.

-Go to the Lambda console and create a new function from scratch, as follows:
+**Step 1: **Go to the Lambda console and create a new function from scratch, as follows:

 ![Image](./images/Figure_2.png)

-Once you have created your function, click on it:
+**Step 2: **Once you have created your function, click on it:

 ![Image](./images/Figure_3.png)

-Search for the role created for the lambda function, and click "View the mlDataPrep-role-xyz role"
+**Step 3: **Search for the role created for the lambda function, and click "View the mlDataPrep-role-xyz role"

 ![Image](./images/Figure_4.png)

-Click "Attach Policies", select the AmazonS3FullAccess policy, and click "Attach Policy".
+**Step 4: **Click "Attach Policies", select the AmazonS3FullAccess policy, and click "Attach Policy".

 ![Image](./images/Figure_5.png)

 ![Image](./images/Figure_6.png)

-Now return to your Lambda function.
+**Step 5: **Now return to your Lambda function.
 Change the Timeout to 15 minutes:

 ![Image](./images/Figure_7.png)

-The last step to finalize our function is to modify the source code.
+**Step 6: **The last step to finalize our function is to modify the source code.
 Download the source code [here](https://raw.githubusercontent.com/gabrielmartinigit/melissa_workshop/master/workflow/code/generate_lst_lambda_template.py) and paste it into the "Function Code" field.

-Now follow the instructions in the source code and modify the name of the buckets.
+**Step 7: **Now follow the instructions in the source code and modify the name of the buckets.
 Then save and test the function.
 Check the function output logs.
 If it worked correctly, you will see the following message:

 ![Image](./images/Figure_8.png)

 ## Workflow definition using AWS Step Functions

 Now that you have your Lambda function ready, you can create your Worklow.

-Go to the step functions console and create a new State Machine by clicking on "State Machines" / "Create state machine".
+**Step 8: **Go to the step functions console and create a new State Machine by clicking on "State Machines" / "Create state machine".

-Download the workflow definition file [here](https://raw.githubusercontent.com/gabrielmartinigit/melissa_workshop/master/workflow/code/model_workflow_template.json) and paste the contents into the "Definition" field.
+**Step 9: **Download the workflow definition file [here](https://raw.githubusercontent.com/gabrielmartinigit/melissa_workshop/master/workflow/code/model_workflow_template.json) and paste the contents into the "Definition" field.

-Click the "refresh" button in the picture to see the graphical representation of your workflow.
+**Step 10: **Click the "refresh" button in the picture to see the graphical representation of your workflow.
 It should look like the following image:

 ![Image](./images/Figure_9.png)

-Now click "Next", fill out the fields as the image below and click "Create state machine".
+**Step 11: **Now click "Next", fill out the fields as the image below and click "Create state machine".

 ![Image](./images/Figure_10.png)

 Congratulations!
 You have created your first Machine Learning Workflow.

-To test it, click "Start execution".
+**Step 12: **To test it, click "Start execution".
 The workflow should take about 10 minutes to complete.
 If everything works, at the end you will see the following image, with all the green steps:

 ![Image](./images/Figure_11.png)